thenewdarling/CurseOfStrahd/Session Recaps/2021-12-11 Session 11 - Begin Day 10.md

 She disappears into a cloud of dust as [[Dargos]] runs through her, looking visibly upset.
 He says that [[Jakob]] is missing, after being accosted in the street with [[Viktor]]. [[Viktor]] was left for dead -- the only reason they know what's happened.
 In his state, they don't expect [[Viktor]] to last the night.

-With Jeremiah's invisibility and quick movement through the city, he goes alone to the church to drop the bones of [[Saint Andreal]] off.
+With [[Jeremiah]]'s invisibility and quick movement through the city, he goes alone to the church to drop the bones of [[Saint Andreal]] off.

 The rest of the party go to the [[Baron]]'s manor to see [[Viktor]] and return [[Stella]]'s body to him, but they're turned away by the guards.